 To learn more about these railroads please click here.
 This page will take you to career information for those interested in gaining employment with a Kentucky railroad.
 However, it also provides a brief description and contact information for the companies operating there in the event you may be researching such.
 Today, Kentucky is home to a little over 2,600 miles of track although during the industry's heyday this number peaked to nearly 4,000 miles.
 Given that the state has lost just over 33% of infrastructure this is actually not bad given that most states have seen declines of 50% or greater since the 1920s.
 In any event, for a more in-depth look at Kentucky in regards to its route miles through the mid-19th century to today please refer to the chart below.

 Passenger trains like the IC's City of New Orleans, C&O's George Washington, and L&N's Pan-American no longer operate through Kentucky, at least by these former railroads.
 Today, Kentucky's passenger rail system is operated by Amtrak and includes the tri-weekly Cardinal between Chicago and Washington, D.C., and the City of New Orleans between Chicago and New Orleans.
 You can learn more about the streamliners that operated through Kentucky by clicking here to visit the section of the website here covering many, including the ones mentioned above.
-Additionally, please click here to visit Amtrak's website to learn more about the current services it offers in Kentucky.

 There were several Kentucky logging railroads in operation within the state during the late 19th and early 20th centuries.
 Most of the lumber companies that used railroads to move logs to their mills did so via three-foot narrow-gauge lines.
 However, a handful also operated standard-gauge routes, notably the Brimgardner Lumber Company, Brodhead-Garrett Lumber Company, Dana Lumber Company, Turkey Foot Lumber Company, Leatherwood Lumber Company, Paducah Cooperage Company, S.T.
 Berry Lumber Company, and the Bond-Foley Lumber Company.
 Most of Kentucky's timber railroads were in use from the early 1880s through the mid-1930s when trucks finally became advanced and sturdy enough to move logs more cheaply and economically.
 The information also provides data on where the lines operated, dates, and which lumber company owned the property.
 Also, please note that the information below lists as many logging railroads in the state for which information could be found.
 This is, by no means, a complete overview of every operation.